The practice of Yoga Asana is good for our health. But this is only one aspect of Yoga. Yoga postures are only one aspect of yoga.

 Purification equates to eating healthy, exercising, and taking care of your wellbeing.
 It is learning to be content and thankful for what you have.
 Self-Discipline equates to living with the intention, being conscious “living in the now.”
 It also involves practical planning and organization.

 Self-study is exploring one’s divinity.
-You use several tools to do this, including self-observation, emotional reflection, and eliminating boundaries of belief.
+You use several tools to do this, including self-observation, emotional reflection, and eliminating boundaries.
 Last is Self-Surrender, pursuing the idea of increasing awareness and consciousness.
 These processes are the essence of spiritual exploration.

 Yama and Niyama are the philosophical and intellectual components of the Yoga Sutras.
-It also contains many preparatory functions that enable one to apply the Sutras.
+It also contains many preparatory steps that enable one to apply the Sutras.

 The creation of modern yoga postures didn’t occur until much later.
 So, the practice of yoga Asana is is the practice of being present.
 Being present is an essential element in all forms of seated and moving meditation.
 It’s also more akin to the practice of Kundalini Yoga.
 Here one activates a type of energy, Chi or Ki, enabling us to feel “presence” flowing up through us.